SlideShareInc/swift-style-guide/README.md

 ```

 #### Collections
 - When appending to an Array or String, always use the append method instead of the += operator.
+This is because the += operator will not append single elements.

 ```swift
 var array = [1, 2, 3]